eashikanaznin/nazportfolio/web/modules/custom/job_builder/README.md

     1. Module can me manually enabled from "Extend"; also can be enabled through drush command "drush en job_builder"
+    2.Add the API key in the key modue's dashboard. the id should be "displayadvartapi"
-    2. Navigate to Administration > Configuration > System > Import opportunity content to see the settings form
+    3. Navigate to Administration > Configuration > System > Import opportunity content to see the settings form

-Configurable parameters:
- * work in progress; please add "delete previous records" and "add to previous records" options in setting form

 MAINTAINERS